MananDesai54/ethereum-bridges-rollups/README.md

-# ethereum-besu-bridge
+# ethereum-bridge-rollups
-- Building bridges for ethereum and other chains.
+- Building bridges & rollups for ethereum and other chains.